DmitryF-go/articles/Ubuntu/13_Keras_and_TensorFlow_how-tos.md

 Google it to set developer and debugging on other phone models.
    * Take USB cable (to connect Android device to your computer).

+Configuration steps for **MIUI 9 and above**:
+*Settings → Additional Settings → Developer options →*
+   01. Turn off `Turn on MIUI optimization` at the very bottom of `Developer options` and **Restart** the phone.
+   02. Turn On `USB Debugging`.
+   03. Turn On `Install via USB`.
+   04. Set USB Configuration to Charging.
+       MTP(Media Transfer Protocol) is the default mode.
+Works even in MTP in some cases.

 After finishing previous example run **object detection** [example](https://github.com/tensorflow/examples/tree/master/lite/examples/object_detection/android) using a quantized [MobileNet SSD](https://github.com/tensorflow/models/tree/master/research/object_detection) model trained on the [COCO dataset](http://cocodataset.org/#explore).